 The Rural Development area includes western and northern Pickens County and consists of predominantly rural, less-developed land that is suited for agricultural, forestry and large-lot residential uses.
 Development in the area should respect the county's farming and forestry tradition and maintain its rural characteristics.
 This area also lacks a high level of public water, road surfaces and other public services that are needed to support more intense development.
-If subdivision of land for residential purposes occurs in this area, environmental (floodplain, steep slope, stormwater, etc.) and infrastructure (well water versus county or city water lines, soil type and other septic considerations, road conditions, etc.) should be carefully reviewed.
+If subdivision of land for residential purposes occurs in this area, environmental (floodplain, steep slope, stormwater versus county or city water lines, soil type and other septiments.